-Piedmont Community College does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
+Piedmont Community College does not discriminate on the basis of race, color, religion, sex, national origin, or any other legally protected status in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President, Administrative Services, P.O.
 Box 1197, Roxboro, NC 27573-1197, (336) 599-1181.
 For further information on notice of non-discrimination, the OCR office for North Carolina is located at: Washington DC (Metro), Office for Civil Rights, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-1475; Telephone Number: (202) 453-6020; e-mail: OCR.DC@ed.gov.